semaphore-protocol/website/versioned_docs/version-V3/guides/identities.md

 ## Save your identities

 You can output an identity as a JSON string that you can save and reuse later.
-The `Identity.toString()` method generates a JSON array from an identity--for example:
+The `Identity.toString()` method generates a JSON array from an identity.
+For example:

 ```ts
 console.log(identity.toString()) // View the identity trapdoor and nullifier.